ddaLogin/wall/readme.md

 ###### Web Sockets

-For the operation of sockets, you should install [Laravel Echo Server](https://github.com/tlaverdure/laravel-echo-server), after installing you should run it from project directory.
+For the operation of sockets, you should install [Laravel Echo Server](https://github.com/tlaverdure/laravel-echo-server), after installing you should init and run it from project directory.
 Also for the operation of sockets is required to be installed [Redis](https://redis.io/) and the [app must be configured](https://laravel.com/docs/5.4/redis#configuration) to work with it.

 ---

 ###### Conference

 Conference based on [WebRTC](https://webrtc.org/) technology by Google.
 It used only on client machine, and you don't need additional server-side elements, but app must run with [https](https://en.wikipedia.org/wiki/HTTPS) protocol.
-To make this you will needed [SSL](https://www.globalsign.com/en/ssl-information-center/what-is-an-ssl-certificate/) certificate, you can buy real certificate, or [generate fake certificate](http://www.akadia.com/services/ssh_test_certificate.html)  or you can use mine fake certificate, from root of this repository, [Laravel Echo Server](https://github.com/tlaverdure/laravel-echo-server) also  must use https protocol with SSL certificate, my echo config alredy have link to mine fake certificate and ready to work on https.
+To make this you will needed [SSL](https://www.globalsign.com/en/ssl-information-center/what-is-an-ssl-certificate/) certificate, you can buy real certificate, or [generate fake certificate](http://www.akadia.com/services/ssh_test_certificate.html)  or you can use mine fake certificate, from root of this repository, [Laravel Echo Server](https://github.com/tlaverdure/laravel-echo-server) also  must use https protocol with SSL certificate.
 For conferences you must use Google Chrome , in the future i make conference to mozila.

 ---